heisenware/vrpc-react/examples/vrpc-react-todos-1/README.md

 node index.js
 ```

-you can immediately test your backend with https://live.vrpc.io.
+you can immediately test your backend with [VRPC Live](https://live.vrpc.io).
-Simply login using `public.vrpc` as domain and leave the token-field empty.
+Simply select `vrpc` as domain and see your backend online.

 ## STEP 2: Implementation of the frontend